phorton1/base-apps-artisan/docs/notes/redesign.md

 # Re-design - September 2026

-This redsign effort comes as I am putting a Raspberry PI running Artisan, and the Essgoo 7" Android car stereo on the boat.
+This redesign effort comes as I am putting a Raspberry Pi running Artisan, and the Essgoo 7" Android car stereo, on the boat.

-There are a few highest level directions behind this effort, all intended to make Artisan, and its javascript web UX more robust, simpler, and flexible, while at the same time retaining its general usefulness, ability to run on Windows as well as Linux (rpi) machines, and continuing to support the various UX surfaces: the laptop firefox browser, car stereo android chrome browser, iPad IOS chrome browser, and phone android chrome browser.
+This document states the highest level goals of the effort.
+It is not a plan.
+The plan, the ordered list of specific changes, what is done and what is open, lives in plan.md next to this file and is expected to change every session.
+This document should change rarely.
+Both are interim, unofficial notes; the official documentation is what gets written in docs/.

-Although the implementation of this redesign may be incremental, in essence it is a sweeping refactoring - nearly a rewrite - of much of the code in the system.
+Although the implementation may be incremental, in essence this is a sweeping refactoring - nearly a rewrite - of much of the code in the system, and a ground-up rewrite of the javascript UX.

-## Highest Level Objectives

-This section presents the highest level design concepts to be achieved.
-It is not an ordered list - an implementation plan - it is a summary of what is hoped to be acheived.
-It is presented in two subsections - Perl and Javascript - even though there are heavy interdependencies between the two.
+## The Shape of the System

+Two distinctions, which I had not made clearly before, frame everything below.

+The first is the UX SURFACE.
+Artisan is used from four kinds of devices: the laptop, the Essgoo head unit on the boat, an iPad, and a phone.
+Each is a resolution, an orientation policy, and an input precision.
+The laptop and the head unit are fixed landscape; the iPad and the phone have to work in either orientation.
+The laptop is the only pointer surface - a mouse that clicks within a few pixels, hover, right-click, and a real keyboard that makes typing cheap.
+The other three are touch surfaces, with fingertip targets and typing that is onerous.
+The touch surfaces are the compatibility floor for anything the javascript does: the iPad for its non-standard html5 support, and the head unit for its slowness.
+The head unit runs Chrome 138, the newest its Android 9 allows, so its browser is current enough; its 2 GB and two cores are not.

+The second is the SERVER ROLE.
+Every Artisan server is a PLAYER.
+Exactly one of them, the one on the laptop, is also the LIBRARIAN: it ingests music, builds the library and its database, and synchronizes the result onto the sticks that the Pis play from.
+The two axes are independent.
+A laptop browser pointed at the boat Pi is a large pointer surface talking to a player; a phone pointed at the laptop is a small touch surface talking to the librarian.
+The UX is built for the surface and asks the server what its role is.

-### Highest Level Perl Objectives
+## Highest Level Perl Objectives

-Perhaps the highest level objective of the whole re-design is to make the Perl code running on the rPi essentially read-only with regards to the operating system SDCard and the USB data stick, in the normal day to day operation.
-The general requirement is perhaps best stated as a requirement that, in normal day to day operations, that the rPI shall allow for abprupt shutdown by removal of its power supply without any damage occuring to the OS sdcard and the USB data stick.
+The single most important objective is that the Perl code running on a Pi be essentially READ-ONLY with regards to the SD card and the USB data stick in normal day to day operation.
+Stated as a requirement: a Pi shall tolerate abrupt shutdown by removal of its power supply, at any time, without damage to the OS card or the data stick.
+Power drops several times a month in Bocas and I have lost days to corrupted cards.

-In addition to this robustness against sudden power losses, another major requirement - at this time completely unaddressed in the current code - has to do with guided automatic synchronization of the data (library) on the sticks versus the master data (library) stored and maintained on the laptop.
-This is in addition to the similar concept, already moderately implemented, of updating the source code for Artisan itself on the rPI via a similar guided process that largely currently already works.

-This effort will be facilitated by removing large swaths of vestigial Perl code and corresponding UX functionality having to do with the long implemented, but never really used, support for the DNLA protocol, as well as Artisan's ability to poll SSDP for DNLA libraries and renderers.
-It may remain a "nicety" for Artisan to be able to advertise itself via SSDP.
-DLNA and SSDP polling are two things that currently make extensive use of caching information to the SDCard - writing to it - that will thus be eliminated helping with the read-only objective.

-Presented as bullet items, the above are:

-- remove DNLA code, caching, and complexity
-- remove SSDP searching and device caching
-- make Artisan Read-Only with regards to SD and USB storage devices
-- design and implement the master library synchronization scheme

-There are many details of how these goals will be reached, particularly with regards to making Artisan read-only, that will be defined in more detail in subsequent sections of this document, but some other desirable goals for the Perl code
-include:

-- bringing Artisan up to using Pub::Database rather than direct SQLite access
-- improving, correcting, and re-organizing the existing documentation
-- segregating library and playlist database construction on the master from the day-to-day operations of an instance of the service/server.

-### Javascript UX
+Read-only is the STEADY STATE.
+The exceptions are a few well known maintenance and configuration processes in which a Pi does write: updating the source from the repo, synchronizing the library onto the stick, writing its preferences.
+They are few enough to be menu items.
+A Pi that writes outside of them has a bug.

+The second major objective is guided, automatic SYNCHRONIZATION of the library on the sticks against the master library maintained on the laptop.
+This is in addition to the already moderately working guided update of the Artisan source code itself onto a Pi.
+Synchronization is, at this time, completely unaddressed in the code.

+The third is the LIBRARIAN WALL: the code that builds the library is structurally separated from the code that plays it, so that a Pi never loads, and never can run, any of it.
+The library database ships with the library, and a Pi opens it read-only.

+Behind these three is a general objective of leanness.
+It is easier to add a capability to a lean system than to maintain futures that never get used.
+A thing stays only if a Pi or the laptop uses it today.
+Things are named for what they ARE, not for what they used to be.

+## Highest Level Javascript Objectives

-The most general objective for the Javascript UX application is to make it more responsive and less memory intensive for use in the various browsers, but particularly the very limited Essgoo chrome browser.
+The most general objective for the javascript UX is that it be responsive and light enough for the very limited Essgoo browser.
+Today's UX carries some 131K lines of vendored jquery, jquery-ui, jquery-layout and fancytree, and the head unit's slowness is largely that.
+The UX will be rewritten from the ground up in plain html5 javascript, with no vendored frameworks.

-It will likely continue to use jquery and jquery layout, but a felt goal will be to remove the fancyTree js component in favor of roll-your-own javascript libraries, although, at this point there is a chance that the entire UX will be replaced with more modern native javascript functionality.

-The interaction between the javascript and the perl server will be analyzed for correctness and re-designed and optimized as extensively as needed to arrive at a more consistent and responsive UX experience across the board.

-There is much unstated as of yet in this section, particularly the fact that the current JS and CSS incorporate many hard learned lessons about browser interopability, device scaling and usability on the variious browser platforms and surfaces the app encouters.
+The current javascript and CSS incorporate many hard learned lessons about browser interoperability, device scaling, and touch usability on the surfaces described above.
+Those lessons must survive the rewrite.
+The existing UX, running as-is from a frozen copy of the repo, is the reference against which the new one is checked on each device.

-There is also likely an important role for browser persistent storage vis-a-vis the Perl Read-Only requirement.

----- end of redesign.md ----
+The interaction between the javascript and the Perl server - the HTTP protocol - will be defined as a document before either side is rebuilt to it, so that the Perl is collapsed to serve exactly that and the new javascript consumes exactly that.

+Browser persistent storage has an important role vis-a-vis the read-only Pi.
+What a Pi cannot write, the browsers that use it remember for it.

+## Documentation

+The old documentation, half stale and describing things that no longer exist, has been moved aside whole.
+New documentation describes WHAT IS, never the path taken to get there, and is organized by subject, with the same shape at every level: a readme for workflow and usage, a design page for architecture, and further pages for implementation.
+Pages are written when their subject exists, not before.

+## Goals Not Yet Reached or Scheduled

+- Library synchronization, master to stick to Pi.
+Stated above; no design yet.
+- Moving Artisan from direct SQLite access to Pub::Database.
+Still a goal;
+  not yet decided when, or whether, it happens within this redesign.
+- The desktop surface.  artisanWin is an abandoned stub; whether the laptop wants anything beyond a browser is undecided.